Updated: October 2, 2024

 2024_Q2_SMB_Simplify Growth_Banner_970x250_A

-How do I set up direct deposit for my company?
+How to set up direct deposit for employees?
+Here’s the steps

 Setting up direct deposit might sound like a headache at first, but below are some steps that can make this process painless.